MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-17-redcool-super-hero-amigurumi-pattern.markdown

 ---
-title: "How to crochet Deadpool"
+title: "How to crochet a red super hero"
 date: 2022-10-17 09:45:06 -0500
 categories: crochet
 ---